Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties

-We now discuss in more details the parameters appearing in the Coulomb gas model.
-In the case where the lead is noninteracting, we have the usual resonant level model, where it is known that $\alpha_{\mathrm{FES}} = \left( 1 - \frac{2}{\pi} \delta \right)^2$ and $\Gamma_0 = \pi \left| \gamma_{\mathrm{ll}} \right|^2 \nu_0 \cos(\delta)$, where $\delta=\tan^{-1} (\pi \nu_0 \lambda_{\mathrm{ll}}/2)$ is the phase shift of the electrons in the lead caused by their interaction with the level, and $\nu_0$ is the local density of states in the lead \cite{noziers69,fabrizio95}.
+Following these comments, we now discuss in more details the parameters appearing in the Coulomb gas form of the partition function.
+In the case where the lead is noninteracting, we have the usual resonant level model, for which it is known that $\alpha_{\text{FES}} = \left( 1 - \frac{2}{\pi} \delta \right)^2$ and $\Gamma_0 = \pi \left| \gamma_{\text{ll}} \right|^2 \nu_0 \cos(\delta)$, where $\delta=\tan^{-1} (\pi \nu_0 \lambda_{\text{ll}}/2)$ is the phase shift of the electrons in the lead caused by their interaction with the level, and $\nu_0$ is the local density of states at the end of the lead \cite{noziers69,fabrizio95}.
 When there are nonvanishing interactions both in the lead and between the level and the lead, the situation is more complicated.
-From bosonization \cite{bosonization} we obtain (since there is no backscattering in this problem) $\alpha_{\mathrm{FES}}=(1-g\lambda_{\mathrm{ll}}/\pi v_s)^2/g$, and $\Gamma_0=\pi \left| \gamma_{\mathrm{ll}} \right|^2 \nu_0$.
-If we take the limit of a noninteracting lead (with $\nu_0=1/(\pi v)$ taking into account both the left- and right-going branches) , we see that in the bosonization treatment expressions that should contain the phase shift $\delta$ are replaced by their leading order dependence on $\lambda_{\mathrm{ll}}$.
-Thus, the values of $\alpha_{\mathrm{FES}}$ and $\Gamma_0$ in any realistic model are renormalized by irrelevant operators not appearing in the Luttinger model.
-On the other hand, $\alpha_{\mathrm{FES}}$ may be found, in general, using boundary conformal field theory arguments \cite{affleck94}, which relate it to the finite size spectrum of the lead with different potentials at its edges.
-For a lead represented by a tight binding chain with hopping matrix element $t$ and nearest-neighbor interaction $U$, finding these energies is equivalent, via the Jordan-Wigner transformation\cite{bosonization}, to finding the energies of an XXZ spin chain with boundary magnetic fields, which is exactly solvable by the Bethe ansatz \cite{baxter}.
-Using the methods of Refs.~\onlinecite{woynarovich87,hamer87}, an analytic expression for $\alpha_{\mathrm{FES}}$ can be found in this case, which reads:
+From bosonization \cite{bosonization} we obtain (since there is no backscattering in this problem) $\alpha_{\text{FES}}=(1-g\lambda_{\text{ll}}/\pi v)^2/g$, and $\Gamma_0=\pi \left| \gamma_{\text{ll}} \right|^2 \nu_0$.
+If we go to the limit of a noninteracting lead (with $\nu_0=1/(\pi v)$ taking into account both the left- and right-going branches) , we see that in the bosonization treatment expressions that should contain the phase shift $\delta$ are replaced by their leading order dependence on $\lambda_{\text{ll}}$.
+This is the result of irrelevant corrections to the LL Hamiltonian~(\ref{eqn:hlead_cont}), in this case --- the band curvature.

 On the other hand, from boundary conformal field theory arguments \cite{affleck94} it follows that $\pi v \alpha_{\text{FES}}/L$ is equal to the $1/L$ correction to the difference between the two energies: the energy of a lead with no attached level but with potentials of strengths $\pm \lambda_\text{ll}/2$ applied on its two edges, and the energy of that lead with one electron extracted and a potential of strength $\lambda_\text{ll}/2$ applied on both ends.
 It may thus be calculated numerically, or even analytically when an exact solution is available.
 Let us consider, for example, a discrete realization of the lead as a half-filled tight-binding chain with nearest-neighbor interactions: